-Calculate the mean and average deviation of the times for the cart.
+Record your procedure and associated measurements in your lab notebook.
+Calculate the mean and average deviation of the times to travel one dowel length.

-Note on rejecting data:

-One must be very careful about rejecting data.
+Note on rejecting data: One must be very careful about rejecting data.
 In general, you should keep all of your data even if it does not seem to match with what you are expecting.
 For this class, the only reason you might 'throw away' data is if you can say EXACTLY what was wrong with it.
 For example, if you just did a run with the cart and someone forgot to say "Go!" at the right time, then you know that time measurement is wrong.
 You may not, however, ignore the data points that just seem too big or too small.
 Hopefully you see by now that ALL MEASUREMENTS HAVE UNCERTAINTY.
 This is nothing to apologize for as it is expected for any measurement.